-The law on private residential tenancies requires landlords to follow certain procedures before asking a tenant to leave rented accommodation.
+The law on residential tenancies requires private landlords and approved housing bodies (housing associations) to follow certain procedures before asking a tenant to leave rented accommodation.
 They must also give the tenant a minimum amount of notice, depending on the duration of the tenancy.

-If you are renting from a local authority or a social housing organisation (such as housing association accommodation or student accommodation let by a recognised educational institution) you are not covered by this legislation.
+If you are renting from a local authority, you are not covered by this legislation.
 See Repossession of rented social housing for information on procedures that local authorities must follow if asking their tenants to leave.

-If you are renting a room that is part of your landlord's home, your tenancy is not covered by the residential tenancies legislation.
-However, if you are renting a self-contained flat or apartment in your landlord’s home, your tenancy is covered and your landlord must register it with the PRTB.
+If you are renting a room that is part of your landlord's home, your tenancy is not covered by this legislation.
+However, if you are renting a self-contained flat or apartment in your landlord’s home, your tenancy is covered.
 See our document on sharing accommodation with your landlord for more information.

-If you have a fixed-term tenancy, the landlord cannot normally end the tenancy unless you are in breach of your obligations – read more on the PRTB's website.
+If you have a fixed-term tenancy, the landlord cannot normally end the tenancy unless you are in breach of your obligations – read more on the RTB's website.

-After the first 6 months you acquire rights to security of tenure, even if you have a fixed-term tenancy (of 1 year, for example) – read more in our document on security of tenure for private tenants.
+After the first 6 months you acquire rights to security of tenure, even if you have a fixed-term tenancy (of 1 year, for example).

-Exception: The provisions on security of tenure are in Part 4 of the Residential Tenancies Act 2004.
-If you are renting a self-contained flat or apartment in your landlord’s home, which was originally part of the main house, your landlord can choose to opt out of these provisions.
-This option is available under Section 25 of the Act.
-You must get notice in writing, before the start of the tenancy, if landlord wishes to take this option.
+The provisions on security of tenure are in Part 4 of the Residential Tenancies Act 2004.
+If you are renting a self-contained flat or apartment in your landlord’s home, which was originally part of the main house, your landlord can choose to opt out of these provisions under Section 25 of the Act.
+You must get notice in writing, before the start of the tenancy, if the landlord wishes to take this option.